-A drop down list with all sample rates supported by your selected audio interface will be displayed.
+• A drop down list with supported sample rates by your selected audio interface will be displayed with a maximum of 192k.

 Buffer size:

 In conjunction with sample rate, buffer size is used to control latency and to manage hardware resources.
 See more here.